FreeMasen/WiredForge.com/content/blog/misc/getpid.md

 #include <sys/sysctl>
 ```

-That is all you need to include in your file, I named my `wrapper.h`.
+That is all you need to include in your file, I named mine `wrapper.h`.
 Once this is done we are going to run bindgen.

 ```sh
 bindgen ./wrapper.h -o ./src/bindings.rs